DXHeroes/knowledge-base-content/practices/wireframing.md

 ## Common Pitfalls of Wireframing

 It is common that the developers skip the Wireframing and create the UI directly.
 There is a risk of making some mistakes and it is more difficult and expensive to change it.
 When you present the Wireframe to the stakeholders, you can get stuck on the look of the Wireframe.
 This can be a result of the following examples:

-- A lack of information.
+- **A lack of information**
   The stakeholders cannot imagine how the UI will look.
 You did not explain to them that the Wireframe is for discussing the functionality, not the design.
-- Too polished Wireframe.
+- **Too polished Wireframe**
   You misjudged the detail and did not focus on the functionality enough.
-- The stakeholders do not see their expectations.
+- **The stakeholders do not see their expectations**
   You were too focused on your own image of the UI that the stakeholders' needs are missing.

 ## Resources for the Wireframing